distillpub/post--multimodal/src/paper.md

 We typically care about features because they’re useful, and CLIP’s features are more useful than most.
 Simple linear probes on top of them can perform a wide variety of tasks, including ImageNet classification.
 How do they do this?

-In this section, we explore how CLIP features are used for two downstream tasks: ImagNet classification and emotion captioning.
+In this section, we explore how CLIP features are used for two downstream tasks: ImageNet classification and emotion captioning.
 Answering these questions will require us to look at how neurons work in concert to represent a broader space of concepts.

+--
+We typically care about features because they’re useful, and CLIP’s features are more useful than most.
+Simple linear probes on top of them can perform a wide variety of tasks, including ImageNet classification.
+Somehow, a simple dot product with the network’s representation can be used to perform rich queries across countless domains.

+How do they do this?

+..

+--
+We typically care about features because they’re useful, and CLIP’s features are more useful than most.
+Somehow, a simple dot product with the network’s representation can be used to perform rich queries, enabling a wide range of tasks.

+---

+We typically care about features because they’re useful, and CLIP’s features are more useful than most.
+These features, when ensembled, allow direct retrieval on a variety of queries via the dot product alone.

+Untangling the image into its semantics [7] enables the model to perform a wide variety of downstream tasks including imagenet classification, facial expression detection, geolocalization and more [].
+How do they do this?
+Answering these questions will require us to look at how neurons work in concert to represent a broader space of concepts.

+To begin, we’ll make this question concrete by taking a deep dive into one particular task: the Imagenet challenge.

+--

 It has been hypothesized that the formation of intermediate representations, both in the brain and in neural networks, facilitate "subspace untangling" [7] — a transformation of an input into a vector that allows rich queries on the relevant task through dot products.
 This is, indeed, explicitly the goal of CLIP, where linear probes achieve impressive accuracies in imagenet classification [Section []], facial expression detection [], geolocalization, and more.